pyth-network/pyth-gitbook/consumers/best-practices.md

 The SDKs expose this failure condition in an idiomatic way: for example, the Rust SDK may return `None`, and our Solidity SDK may revert the transaction.
 The SDK provides a sane default for the staleness threshold, but users may configure it to suit their use case.

+# Latency

+Developers integrating Pyth Network price feeds should account for the difference in latency between on-chain oracles and off-chain centralized exchanges.
+Although Pyth Network is designed with low latency in mind, no on-chain oracle can match the latency of an off-chain source due to the added overhead for consensus and security.
+The threat model for integrating protocols should assume that adversaries see price changes a short time before the protocol does.
+In this threat model, protocol designers should avoid situations where a Pyth price update must race against an adversary's transaction.
+The adversary has a head start in these races.
+Furthermore, sophisticated adversaries can highly optimize their network latencies, or pay miners for priority blockspace, such that they are virtually guaranteed to win these races.

+This situation is analogous to the one faced by market makers in the traditional finance.
+These market makers place resting orders on exchanges with the hope of earning the bid/ask spread.
+When the “true price” moves, these market makers get picked off by adverse “smart flow” that is faster than they are.
+The smart flow is balanced by two-way flow, that is, people wanting to trade for other reasons besides a price change.

+This analogy suggests two simple solutions to races:
+1. Configure protocol parameters to balance the losses from smart flow against the gains from two-way flow.
+   Market makers in traditional finance implement this approach by offering a bid/ask spread and limited liquidity.
+   The limited liquidity caps the losses to smart flow, while still earning profits from the two-way flow.
+   A successful market maker tunes the spread and offered liquidity to limit adverse selection from smart traders while still interacting with two-way flow.
+2. Give the protocol a "last look" to decide which transactions to accept.
+   In traditional finance, some exchanges give market makers a chance to walk back a trade offer after a someone else has requested it.
+   Protocols can implement this technique by splitting transactions into two parts: a request and a fulfillment.
+   First, the user requests an action to be performed with the current Pyth price.
+   Then, the protocol chooses to fulfil or deny that request with a time delay, at which point it can observe any changes to the Pyth price.
+   This second step can be implemented as a permissionless operation.
+   This approach gives the protocol extra time to observe price changes, giving it a head start in the latency race.

 # Confidence Intervals

 At every point in time, Pyth publishes both a price and a confidence interval for each product.
 For example, Pyth may publish the current price of bitcoin as $50000 ± $10.
 Pyth publishes a confidence interval because, in real markets, there is _no one single price for a product_.
 For example, at any given time, bitcoin trades at different prices at different venues around the world.
 While these prices are typically similar, they can diverge for a number of reasons, such as when a cryptocurrency exchange block withdrawals on an asset.
 If this happens, prices diverge because arbitrageurs can no longer bring prices across exchanges into line.
 Alternatively, prices on different venues can differ simply because an asset is highly volatile at a particular point in time.
 At such times, bid/ask spreads tend to be wider, and trades on different markets at around the same time tend to occur at a wider range of prices.